rodcoffani/rodcoffani/README.md

 ## Hi there 👋

-My name is Rodrigo Coffani and Im a brazilian dev.
+My name is Rodrigo Coffani and I'm a brazilian dev.

-I've started coding in 2018 at high school and didn't stop since then, nice to meet you!
+I've started coding in 2018 in high school and didn't stop since then, nice to meet you!

 - __Area:__ I prefer backend, but I go wherever is needed
 - __Age:__ 18